maxcroasdale/maxcroasdale.github.io/content/architecture/loo/index.md

 ---

-The worst toilet in Jacobean England.
+The worst toilet in Jacobean England

 ![](/images/9427.jpeg)